-These Homemade Lime Tortilla Chips are crunchy, salty, easy to make and are baked with a hint of lime for a nice little zesty kick.
+These Baked Tortilla Chips are crunchy, salty, easy to make and are baked with a hint of lime for a nice little zesty kick.
 They’ve taken my chips and salsa game to a whole new level!
 Perfect on their own as a snack or with some guac or salsa as an appetizer.

-These Homemade Lime Tortilla Chips have taken my chips and salsa game to a whole new level.
+These Baked Tortilla Chips have taken my chips and salsa game to a whole new level.
 These crunchy, salty goodies are easy to make and are baked with a hint of lime for a nice little zesty kick.
 I love serving them with some freshly chopped cilantro and a bowl of my easy guacamole for a perfect appetizer.

 I like to call myself the chip queen.

 Partly because I love trying new chips whenever I see a brand or flavor I’ve never had, but mostly because I’m addicted to them.
 It takes a significant amount of willpower for me to not finish an entire bag in one sitting, which I’m sure many of you can relate to.